Models you can build at the Oakley Goggle Bar!

 Maybe the coolest goggle at the Goggle Bar, the Airbrake is the paramount of Oakley’s goggle technology.
 Changing lenses, oftentimes a pain, is now nearly effortless.
 With the pull up of a lever on the side, the lens easily pops out and allows you to get your other one in as quickly as a chairlift ride.
 Although on the upper echelon of Oakley’s pricing structure, the Airbrake comes with two lenses and a case.

 Hands down, the Crowbar is the most popular Oakley goggle at The Boardroom.
-With a shape that is formed specifically to the structure of your face, it also has outriggers that distribute pressure away from your face.
+With a shape that is formed specifically to the structure of your face, its outriggers distribute pressure equally to each side — avoiding a warped frame.
 A bigger lens allows your eyes more time to scope the hill and plot that next line.
 Around here, where the flatlight can turn shadows into bumps (and vice-versa) having more vision is crucial.
 The Crowbar gives you that.

 The Elevate caters to someone who has a smaller face.
-Now, no longer will someone have to deal with an oversized goggle conquering their face.
-Although not taking up as much room on your face, the Elevate’s large lens allows for maximized peripheral vision.
+Now, no longer will someone have to deal with an oversized goggle — avoiding the treacherous Joey Gap in the process.
+Even with its limited presence, the Elevate’s large lens allows for maximized peripheral vision.
 Coupled with the close-fitting outriggers that equalize pressure from your strap, the Elevate is a huge hit amongst the ladies and young guns.

 Engineered to give you an absurd amount of vision on the hill, the Canopy is Oakley’s biggest goggle in terms of lens size.
 The larger lens allows you to see everything around you — almost as if you weren’t wearing goggles at all.
 The Canopy’s rigid strap anchor plates (comparable to the outriggers on the other goggles) distributes pressure evenly across your face.
 And with the top of the frame flatter, the Canopy syncs up with your helmet easier than ever before.
 Wear glasses?
 The larger lens allows you to wear them underneath.